 - Advocate for policies and land management approaches that protect water for natural areas and the springs that sustain biological diversity.

 In 2020, we launched our Spring Seeker program.
-Sixty-three people across the region helped us monitor and survey over 220 sites between the U.S. and Mexico—169 in the U.S. and 52 in Mexico.
+Since then, more than 80 people across the region helped us monitor and survey 900 springs in the U.S. and Mexico.
 Visitors of these springs completed a quick survey in an app on their phone, detailing the location and state of each water source—including which ones were impacted by ongoing drought, which ones need some restoration work or protection, and which ones are intermittent versus perennial.
 This data allows us to plan future projects.
 We also share it with our partners to help them better manage their resources.

 Across the Sky Island region, our Water Program has taken many actions to protect and improve springs and other waters.
 Focal watersheds where we are working to protect watershed health are outlined in purple and surveyed springs are blue, monitored springs are red, stewarded springs and other waters are green.